fghaas/quit-simplifying/markdown/openedx.md

 And now what you end up with is the core of the project being essentially unfit for its purpose without plugins, and the complexity of managing all the plugins and making them work together essentially ends up in the user's (the Open edX platform admin's) lap.

 In my experience, it's not uncommon to have to run something like 10 Tutor plugins to achieve some degree feature parity with what the Ansible playbooks offered.

+(By the way:
+Ansible has this problem too, now that it has split a lot of functionality into collections.
+Which we have to manage separately from Ansible Core.)

 So that leads us to our next takeaway: